Send Close Add comments: (status displays here)

 Some in the culture have trouble determining the difference between "male" and "female".

 In the beginning, the gene pool was not contaminated.
 Mutations after that could, in certain cases, muddy the waters.
-Note that in order to answer a question, Jesus (and others) must "judge" since that Greek word is the root word of the word for "answer".
+Note that in order to answer a question, Jesus (and others) must "discern" (not judge in a judicial sense) since that Greek word is the root word of the word for "answer".

 Information sign More: Matthew 7:1-2 Here comes the judge, but just barley